haveyoumetmiz/DriveSync/README.md

    git clone <https://github.com/haveyoumetmiz/car.git>
    ```
 2. Open the project in Unity.
-3. Install the required OpenCV dependencies.
+3. Install the required OpenCV and Mediapipe dependencies.
 4. Connect a webcam to your system.
 5. Play the game from the Unity Editor or build it for your target platform.